William R. Tyler Fellowships

-Dumbarton Oaks Tyler Fellows receive a stipend of $27,000 during each year of the Fellowship.
+Dumbarton Oaks Tyler Fellows receive a stipend of $29,500 during each year of the Fellowship.
 A travel allowance of up to $5,000 is available for field work or research-related travel, upon approval by the dissertation advisor and the Director of Dumbarton Oaks.
-A housing allowance of $5,000 is available during the period of residence at Dumbarton Oaks.
-The housing and travel allowances may be combined and spread over the two years of the fellowship.
+The travel allowance may be spread over the two years of the fellowship.
 Fellows are responsible for their own travel and housing arrangements for both years.
 Dumbarton Oaks Tyler Fellows will become members of the academic community at Dumbarton Oaks with access to the noted resources of the Research Library and Collection.

 Applications will be judged on the originality and solidity of their contribution to their fields.
 Although the focus will not be limited to the strictest definition of Byzantine studies, Pre-Columbian studies, and Garden and Landscape studies, close attention will be paid to the ways in which the applications complement the traditional programs of study at Dumbarton Oaks.
 A final consideration will be the ability of shortlisted candidates to contribute to an institutional project.